video-annotator/pythonvideoannotator/docs/source/index.rst

 |
 | Import the output of your scripts, third party applications or external devices, into your project and follow its changes over the time.
 |
-| On each video you may have associated objects that you can track and compare properties.
+| On each video you may have associated objects that you can track and compare their properties.

-.. container:: clear-line

-	.
+|
 |
 | Navigate in the video, annotate and modify events with the timeline bar.
 |